dylut2000/chatUi/README.md

 *or*

-*you can aswell run it in the live-server*
+*you can aswell run it using the live-server*